-We need to make sure that we protect the unique identity of Raspberry Pi (our “brand”) and to ensure that when people see the Raspberry Pi name or logo, they know it is being used for genuine products or services.
+We need to make sure that we protect the unique identity of Raspberry Pi (our “brand”), and to ensure that when people see the Raspberry Pi name or logo, they know it is being used for genuine Raspberry Pi products or services.

 |1.||The words “Raspberry Pi”||We will refer to this as the “Raspberry Pi Word Mark”|